 The W.C.
 Kitchen Family Foundation has a two-step procedure, beginning with a Letter of Inquiry, which should contain the following:

-If the project is within the Foundation’s guidelines and the Foundation has the capacity to consider the proposal, the grant seeker will be asked to provide a full written proposal.
-The grant seeker may also be asked to meet with the Foundation’s directors to discuss the project in person.
+If the project is within the Foundation’s guidelines and the Foundation has the capacity to consider the proposal, the grant seeker will be asked to provide a full written proposal and/or may also be asked to meet with the Foundation’s directors to discuss the project in person.

-A response to the letter of intent will be made within 30 days of the above noted deadline.
+A response to the Letter of Inquiry will be made within 30 days of the above noted deadline.
 If a full proposal is requested, deadlines for submissions will be included in the response.